This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-I bake this small pie in a 5×5 inch baking dish and when my husband and I have it, we divide it into four squares.
-Hence, this small-sized pie can serve between one to four people.
+Although this chess pie is irresistibly rich, it’s always good to practice some portion control.
+I typically bake it in a 5×5 inch baking dish, and when my husband and I indulge, we cut it into four squares.
+So, this mini delight can cater to anywhere between one to four dessert lovers.

 Ways To Use Leftover Ingredients